joaogl/LD29/README.md

 - Add sounds.
 - Add the diferent player textures.
 - Setup the level loader.
+- Setup the level generator.
 - Setup the collision detection.
 [HALF DONE]
-- Setup the level generator.
 - Apply the intro to the Game (only on startup).
+[HALF DONE]

 TO-DO DONE
 ====